rileyle/UCGretina/README.md

     /Gretina/Shell < full || north || south || Greta || GretaLH || Greta_North || Greta_South || GretaLH_North || GretaLH_South >

+Optional commands setting the offset of the north and south halves of the mounting shell (positive values correspond to backing away from the target):

+    /Gretina/NorthOffset <double> <unit>

+    /Gretina/SouthOffset <double> <unit>

 Optional command to omit the GRETINA detectors:

     /Gretina/NoDetectors

-Optional command to include a model of the S800 quadrupole:
+Optional command to include a model of the S800 quadrupole and gate valve:

     /Gretina/S800